-- If you create an account on one of our websites, you will be prompted to provide your Name and Email Address, as well as choose a Username.
+- If you create an account, you will be prompted to provide your Name and Email Address, as well as choose a Username.

 - When choosing a Username, we strongly advise you not use or include your real name.
 Usernames cannot be changed and are available on a first-come basis.

 - Your Name, Username and Email Address are stored in the website’s database.
 Your Email Address is used to send you an email with a link to set your password or to send you an email with a link to reset your password in the event you forget your password.